-DXC have been calculating the water consumed across its portfolio from a FY17 baseline as part of a 10% absolute consumption reduction target.
-The sites that are in scope are aligned with those within the greenhouse gas emssions portfolio.
+DXC has been calculating the water consumed across its portfolio from a FY19 baseline as part of a 15% absolute consumption reduction target.
+The sites that are in scope are aligned with those within the greenhouse gas emissions portfolio.
 Data is collected from sites from meter readings or from invoices, where possible.
 Consumption is estimated from the other locations based upon the average consumption from these sites.